selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 **Skip this part if everything is working fine (go directly to [Test your shared folder](https://spatial-ecology.net/docs/build/html/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.html#test-your-shared-folder))**

-### Re-install the Virtual Box guest edition
+### Re-install the Virtual Box guest edition with the GUI

 Sometime the Virtual Box guest edition is not installed correctly so you have to do the procedure described below.

 From the Virtualbox menu press Device > Insert Guest Addition CD image

 If during the installation some screen pop-up asking some question just accept the default option.
+Rather if nothing is appending try to install " Virtual Box guest edition with the CL" (see below).

 The download procedure will start and a screen will pop up: